The format of this page is

 - People have drunk naturally fluoridated water at or around the one part per million concentration for generations.
 There is no evidence that they have suffered harm to their general health from doing so.
 There is evidence, however, that naturally fluoridated water benefits dental health.

 - Today, an estimated 50 million people around the world are drinking naturally fluoridated water.
-A further 370 million people in 27 countries are supplied with artificially fluoridated water.
+More than 400 million people in 25 countries are supplied with fluoridated water.

 Summary of Data Published Post 2012/2013